GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/waterbodies-1.0.0/_details.md

 ## Background

-This product has been deprecated and is superseded by this product: [DEA Waterbodies (Landsat)](https://cmi.ga.gov.au/data-products/dea/693/dea-waterbodies-landsat)

 It is important to have up-to-date information about the extent and location of surface water in Australia.
 It provides us with a common understanding of this valuable and increasingly scarce resource.

 ## What this product offers